Fukuoka rewards travelers with souvenirs that are easy to pack, easy to share, and genuinely beloved at home.

 What is the most popular souvenir to buy in Fukuoka?

-What is the best Fukuoka souvenir for a group of 8 people?
+What is the best Fukuoka souvenir for a group or coworkers?

 Where is the best place to buy Fukuoka souvenirs at Hakata Station?